ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 As is the ordinary case for HTTP caching ({{?RFC7234}}), a response with RateLimit fields might be cached and re-used for subsequent requests.
-A cached `RateLimit` response does not modify quota counters but could contain stale information.
+A cached response containing RateLimit fields does not modify quota counters but could contain stale information.
-Clients interested in determining the freshness of the `RateLimit` fields could rely on fields such as `Date` and on the `time-window` of a `quota-policy`.
+Clients interested in determining the freshness of the RateLimit fields could rely on fields such as the Date header field and on the time-window of a quota-policy.

 # Fields definition

-The following `RateLimit` response fields are defined
+The following RateLimit response fields are defined

 ## RateLimit-Limit {#ratelimit-limit-field}

-The `RateLimit-Limit` response field indicates the `service-limit` associated to the client in the current `time-window`.
+The "RateLimit-Limit" response field indicates the service-limit {{service-limit}} associated to the client in the current time-window {{time-window}}.

 If the client exceeds that limit, it MAY not be served.

-The field is a non-negative Integer.
-Its value is named `expiring-limit`.
+The field is a non-negative Integer and its value is named "expiring-limit".

 ~~~
    RateLimit-Limit = expiring-limit
    expiring-limit = service-limit
 ~~~

-The `expiring-limit` value MUST be set to the `service-limit` that is closer to reach its limit, and the associated `time-window` MUST either be:
+The expiring-limit MUST be set to the service-limit that is closer to reach its limit, and the associated time-window MUST either be:

-- inferred by the value of `RateLimit-Reset` at the moment of the reset, or
+- inferred by the value of RateLimit-Reset field at the moment of the reset, or
 - communicated out-of-band (e.g. in the documentation).

-The `RateLimit-Policy` field (see {{ratelimit-policy-field}}), might contain information on the associated `time-window`.
+The RateLimit-Policy field (see {{ratelimit-policy-field}}), might contain information on the associated time-window.

 ~~~ example
    RateLimit-Limit: 100